stephen/litefs-backup/README.md

 # 📦 litefs-backup (lfsb)

-A drop-in replacement for the deprecated [LiteFS Cloud](https://fly.io/blog/litefs-cloud/) backup service.
+A drop-in replacement for LiteFS Cloud.
 Lfsb will backup your LiteFS cluster to any s3-compatible storage provider.

+This project is sponsored by [Tender](https://tender.run) - a private, productive personal finance tool.

+This codebase is a simplified fork of [LiteFS Cloud](https://fly.io/blog/litefs-cloud/), originally authored and graciously donated by [@benbjohnson](http://github.com/benbjohnson) and co at [fly.io](https://fly.io).

 * [Overview](#overview)
    * [Control plane](#control-plane)